Microsoft Endpoint Manager Devices: Complete MEM Tour

 With Cleanup rules you can delete devices based on last check-in date.
 For example, if a device has not checked in for 90 days in Intune, it will be cleaned.

 To group devices of certain departments or areas, Intune provides a function called Device Categories.
-How you can configure them and how they work I have explained in detail in the following blog.
+How you can configure them and how they work I have explained in detail in the configure device categories.

 With the Assignment Filter a possibility was added to intune to make assignments more comfortable.
 This feature was first available for configuration profiles and then for apps.
 With the service release 2107 Intune has enabled the assignment filters also for update rings.

-What are assignment filters and how can you use them I explain in this blog.
+What are assignment filters and how can you use them I explain in use assignment filter for the update ring assignment.

-This menu can be found in several places in the MEM portal.
+This menu can be found in several places in the Intune admin center.
 Here you have the possibility to get help, to open tickets or to access already opened tickets.

-These are the countless possibilities that the Microsoft Endpoint Manager only offers in the Device Management.
-When you read this blog, many more features will probably been added.
+These are the countless possibilities that the Microsoft Intune only offers in the Device Management.
+When you read this blog, many more features will probably be added.
 The next blog that deals with the topic of applications will follow soon.

 Thank you very much for reading this blog.
 If you like this blog I would be very happy about a like or a share.